- Never mind tells someone to disregard a matter. It can also mean “not to mention” or “certainly not.”

 Neither example makes sense, does it?
 Did you guess what was in the note?
 Both of these noun definitions are older uses.
 The Oxford English Dictionary classifies these meanings of nevermind as regional.
 The Merriam Webster and American Heritage dictionaries don’t accept this usage at all!

-Nevermind or Never Mind
+Nevermind or never mind

 It’s unlikely that you would hear anyone using “nevermind” in either of its idiomatic forms today.
 Therefore, even if it’s a part of your vocabulary, it is not advisable to use it in any formal context.
 Never mind, written as separate words, is the more popular and useful of the two options.

-Children should mind their parents.
-People should probably mind their own business too.
-In fact, there are a lot of important things you should pay attention to in life.
+There are a lot of important things you should pay attention to in life.
 You can always dismiss the inconsequential things with “never mind,” or use the phrase to indicate a change of heart.
 If you use it without a space, remember that it is a noun meaning attention, notice, or responsibility.